 2 red chillies hot

 1 tbsp shredded coconut fresh or frozen

 1/2 tsp mustard seeds

-First we need to peel the tomatoes by boiling them.
 In a saucepan, bring 2 cups of water to boil.
-Put the whole tomatoes in the boiling water and continue cooking for about 5 mins till tomatoes break.
+Put the whole tomatoes with a slit in the boiling water and continue cooking for about 5 mins till tomatoes break.
 Remove from flame and let it cool down.
 When cooled, removed the tomatoes from water.
 The skin from the tomatoes will peel off easily.
 If the skin has lots of pulp, squeeze the skin with some cold water and retain the pulp.
 Discard the skin.

 Mash the tomatoes into a coarse puree.
 You can either squeeze by hand or in a blender.
 You could mash it into a smooth puree if like a smooth saaru.
 I like it with some pieces of tomatoes, so i keep it coarse.

 Roast the ingredients listed for roasting in 2 tsp of oil.
 Let it cool.
 Grind the roasted spices along with the tamarind pulp into a coarse paste.